Keeper-Security/discovery-and-rotation-saas-dev/integrations/servicenow_users/README.md

 ## Pre-requisites
 In order to use the post-rotation script, you will need the following prerequisites:

-**1. Requests Library:** Ensure that the requests library is installed in your Python environment.
-This library is necessary for making HTTP requests to Service-Now.
+**1. PySNC Library:** Ensure that the pysnc library is installed in your Python environment.

-**2. Requests library installation:** The Requests library allows you to send HTTP requests easily.
-Activate a Python virtual environment in your Keeper Gateway environment and install the library using the following command:

-    pip install requests
+    pip install pysnc

 ## Steps to Test ServiceNow
 ### 1. Login to Service Now Developer Page: